phorn1/pdf-parse-bench/README.md

 # PDF Parse Bench

 This benchmark evaluates how effectively different PDF parsing solutions extract mathematical formulas from documents.
-We generate synthetic PDFs with diverse formatting scenarios and use LLM-as-a-Judge scoring to assess parser quality on mathematical content extraction.
+We generate synthetic PDFs with diverse formatting scenarios, parse them with different parsers, and assess the quality of the parsed output through a two-stage evaluation pipeline: identifying formulas in the parsed text, then scoring them based on semantic similarity to the ground truth.

 ## Benchmark Dataset